 The Richmond Night Market is Vancouver’s answer to a big Bangkok or Hong Kong night market – call it an outdoor international food court on steroids.

-You’ll find everything from Korean fried chicken to rice burgers to mochi covered strawberries.
+You’ll find everything from Korean fried chicken, rice burgers, and mochi-covered strawberries.
 In addition, there are live performances, games, and market shopping.

-In August the Night Market runs Friday, Saturday, and Sunday from 7:00 pm to midnight.
+The Night Market runs Friday, Saturday, and Sunday in August from 7:00 pm to midnight.